vertesy/volunteering/README.md

 We would like to help people or communities using our skills, as well as to learn about the life and needs of people in less developed parts of the world.

-We would like to find a projects where we can be most useful, preferentially teaching children.
-Parisa would be also happy to work on empowering women too.
+We would like to find projects  preferentially teaching adults or children, or related to women empowering.

+Parisa is also interested in volunteering  projects related to renewable energy in developing countries.

 ### Timing